-Who Is Lee Eun Mi?
-The South Korean Artist Performed At The 2018 Olympics Opening Ceremony
+This South Korean Singer Performed At The Olympics Opening Ceremony & Her Voice Is Angelic

 The opening ceremony of the 2018 Winter Olympics kicked off on Feb.
 9 with the introduction of 2,900 athletes from 92 countries.
 Pretty amazing, right?
 And one of the most beautiful moments of the event took place when four Korean singers performed a poignant rendition of the John Lennon hit song, "Imagine."
 The group of four musical artists included Ha Hyun-woo, lead singer of Korean rock band, Guckkasten; Jeon In-kwon, lead singer of Deulgookhwa; Ahn Ji Young, one half of the K-pop duo Bolbbalgan4; and solo artist Lee Eun-mi.
 So just who is Lee Eun-mi?